(800) 594-4480

 Last year, I wrote a blog post called “What To Consider When You’re Buying a Business“.
 But, of course, there are two sides to every transaction.
 Let’s take a look at the process of selling a business.

 This post won’t cover the financial or tax aspects of selling a business.
 There are a lot of good resources out there to assist with those issues (my #1 piece of advice here is to hire a good CPA).
 Instead, we’re going to look at some of the legal points on the checklist.
+This is not a substitute for consulting with strategic legal counsel; rather, it’s an overview of some key points.

 As with buying a business, the first question to ask is whether you are selling the assets (and, possibility, liabilities) of the business, or instead, if you’re selling the business entity itself.